johnaohara/quarkus-iothread-workerpool/README.md

 ### Setup

-1. Ensure [docker](https://docs.docker.com/get-docker/) deamon is running on the server that you wish to run the applications.
+1. Ensure [docker](https://docs.docker.com/get-docker/) deamon is running on the server-host that you wish to run the applications.
 Please refer to Docker installation documentation for your particular operating system.

-2. Install [node.js](https://nodejs.org/en/) on the server that will be used to run the benchmark applications.
+2. Install [node.js](https://nodejs.org/en/) on the server-host that will be used to run the benchmark applications, and the host that will be used to start the benchmark application from.

-3. Install [sdkman](https://sdkman.io/install) on the server that will be used to run the benchmark applications.
+3. Install [sdkman](https://sdkman.io/install) on the server-host that will be used to run the benchmark applications, and the host that will be used to start the benchmark application from.

-4. Install [jbang](https://github.com/maxandersen/jbang) on the server that will be used to run the benchmark applications.
+4. Install [jbang](https://github.com/maxandersen/jbang) on the host that will be used generate the graphs from the generated data.

     ```shell script
     $ sdk install jbang
     ```

-4. Build and install [wrk2](https://github.com/giltene/wrk2/wiki/Installing-wrk2-on-Linux) on the client machine that will be used to drive load to the server
+4. Build and install [wrk2](https://github.com/giltene/wrk2/wiki/Installing-wrk2-on-Linux) on the client-host machine that will be used to drive load to the server

    CentOS / RedHat / Fedora

     ```shell script
     sudo yum -y groupinstall 'Development Tools'
-    sudo yum -y install openssl-devel git
+    sudo yum -y install openssl-devel git zlib-devel
     git clone https://github.com/giltene/wrk2.git
     cd wrk2
     make